-If your house or apartment was built in the 20th century, chances are the cabinets are old, dark, and dated.
-Furthermore, stained wood and faded finishes might make your kitchen look lackluster.
+If your cabinets are old, dark, dated, stained or faded, the chances are that they make your kitchen look lackluster.
 No worries — you can repaint your cabinets even on a restricted budget.
 Granted, repainting your kitchen cabinets may take a whole weekend, but the results are so worth it.

 This easy, cost-effective DIY remodel instantly brightens up your kitchen and brings it into modern times.
 Choose a gloss or semi-gloss finish that will withstand even the busiest of kitchens for years to come.

 However, Lowe’s cautions us, “If your cabinets were previously painted and your house was built before 1978, the paint may be lead-based.
 Use a testing kit or call a professional for help.
 Always refer to the manufacturer’s instructions on all paint-stripping products.”

 Replace your old-fashioned faucet with a contemporary alternative.
 Matte black and stainless steel faucets are popular, thanks to their versatile look.
 Pull-down brass faucets are also a stylish choice to help warm up your kitchen.
 No matter which material you go with, choose a faucet with a gooseneck to help you wash dishes, produce, and your hands easily.

 A floating shelf gives you more storage when your cabinets are full.
 Beyond that, you can display unique dishware, flower vases, and cookbooks artistically on floating kitchen shelves.
 Wood is the best choice for floating shelves since they are the easiest to install.
 Metal is a little trickier to manipulate, but metal shelves are not entirely impossible to put up.